 Speaking of friends, I know that a single player can grab claims that are touching, whereas there will be a forced buffer between claims of other players.
 So my hope with this is that the various permissions we will have for our claims that will include include allowing a friend or family member to stake adjacent claims to enlarge our buildable area.
 This would work great for guilds as well.

 lets me livestream some adventures before too terribly long!
 I am so eager to be able to share those experiences with all of you.
 However, don't bother wasting your breath asking me about the game as long as the NDA is in place because my lips will be zipped.
 I won't even utter a single squeal for you.See you in Norrath!

-The EverQuest realm is so big that sometimes MJ Guthrie gets lost in it all!
+speculation.
+All you other Trailblazers and Explorers can join me in game and on the alpha forums to continue our discussion of the game.
+For all the rest, I'll see you when the NDA lifts!The EverQuest realm is so big that sometimes MJ Guthrie gets lost in it all!
 Join her as she explores the franchise's nooks and crannies from the Overrealm to Timorous Deep.
 Running every Saturday, the Norrathian Notebook is your resource for all things EverQuest Next and EverQuest II -- and catch MJ every 'EverQuest Two-sday' on Massively TV!